knative/docs/install/Knative-with-ICP.md

     EOF
     ```

-3. If you have the `knative-build` and `knative-monitoring` namespaces, use the same method to add the namespaces to the `ibm-privileged-psp` pod security policy.
+**Important**: If you choose to install the Knative Build or observability plugin, you must also create cluster role bindings for the service accounts in the`knative-build` and `knative-monitoring` namespaces.

 ## Installing Istio